eshelton823/shopaholics-anonymous/README.md

 1. Sign up and sign in with either Google or a unique username and password
 2. Choose whether to act as a customer or a driver
 3. View your information on the Dashboard
+4. Create a grocery list or shop for someone else's groceries!
 #### If you're a customer...
 1. Create a grocery list of items and specify dropoff time and location
 2. Pay for your list using Stripe (see test information below)